 - On Friday and Saturday prior to 2 a.m.

 Visitors of the same gender ONLY are permitted inside a resident’s room.
-Visitation hours are from 8 a.m. until 10 p.m.
+Visitation hours in the rooms are from 8 a.m. until 10 p.m. and in the lounges from 8:00 a.m. till 12 midnight.
 Guests are permitted to enter after signing in at the front desk, and they must also sign out before departure.

 Residents are responsible for the behaviour of their guests, and must bear all consequences for any violation of the hall’s regulations by their guest.